 a. they are not genetically engineered or contain nanomaterials , and

 b. the current lack of availability in that region is officially recognized or prior permission from the control body is obtained.

+c. the requirements in section 8.1.3 shall be met.

 Comment Nature & Progrès, France: This exception box should be cancelled because the rules in 8.1.3 are very clear.
 See proposal to amend 8.1.3.